seddboi/seddboi/README.md

 👋 Hi, I’m Gian Z. (aka @seddboi)!
 I am a self-made front end developer who is actively looking for a position in the field of Web development!

-👀 My main focus at the moment is becoming a React expert 💯.
-I am also interested in learning more about the backend, as I LOVE being as well-rounded as I can be!
-Coding is AWESOME 🤘🏽🤘🏽🤘🏽
+👀 My main focus at the moment is becoming a Full Stack Expert 💯.
+I have a work-in-progress messaging application named Messengerer, that is meant to be a Facebook Messanger dupe, with a little more satire style!
+Follow my messengerer repository to see the progress build 👨🏽‍💻.

 I am always available for any collabs!
 I try to be as active as can be on here, so do not be afraid to reach out to me!
 My primary skills that I use daily: